 Simply stated, an ACO is a group of health care providers who agree to take on a shared responsibility for the care of a defined population of patients while assuring active management of both the quality and cost of that care.

-The ACO framework is primarily a conceptual model for improving health care quality and efficiency through clinical and financial integration.
+The ACO framework is a widely accepted model for improving health care quality and cost through clinical and financial integration.
 In implementations, the AAFP has witnessed ACOs taking different forms to meet local market conditions and levels of existing competition among providers.
-Sources such as Becker’s Hospital Review are actively tracking ACO announcements(www.beckershospitalreview.com).

 IPA stands for independent practice association and is typically a group of physician practices that have a contractual agreement to work together to provide health care for patients in a health plan network or integrated system.
 IPAs are important because they have existing infrastructure, management, information technology, and organizational components that can serve as the basis for a physician-sponsored ACO.

-Preferably, an ACO receives a global payment for services to the defined patient population it serves.
-Payment and incentives within the ACO should be structured to foster a shared sense of responsibility for both cost and quality.
-This may provide an opportunity for a higher earning potential for physicians providing care in these ACOs.
+Payment and incentives within an ACO should be structured to foster a shared sense of responsibility for both cost and quality.
+This provides an opportunity for a higher earning potential for physicians providing care in these ACOs.
 ACOs may provide any of the following compensation models for physicians:

 The idea of shared savings is that, by working together, a group of providers can deliver care at equal (or better) quality while reducing the cost below projections.

 There should be some savings to be shared between the payer– the government or the employer– and the providers.
 How that savings is calculated and distributed to the various players should be specified in the contracts between the parties.